What are the responsibilities and job description for the Lead Human Resources Specialist position at DC Department of Human Resources?

 Other Significant Facts

-The Human Resources Specialist will serve as liaison between the agency and the D. C. Department of Human Resources, and as the initial HR point of contact for the agency.
-The overall responsibility of the Lead HR Specialist is to provide expert advice and assistance to managers, supervisors, and administrative officials on various human resource management (HRM) and human capital issues relating to recruitment, employee relations, compliance, payroll, organizational development, and training.
-This position ensures that the work assignments of other employees within the Human Resources Office are carried out in an efficient and effective manner; coordinates, coaches, facilitates consensus building and planning; performs highly controversial and complex work, often involving conflicting evidence requiring advanced HRM skills.
+This position is located in the Office of Human Resources (HR), in the Office of the Director at the Department of Human Services (DHS).
+The mission of the District of Columbia’s Department of Human Services is to empower every District resident to reach their full potential by providing meaningful connections to work opportunities, economic assistance, and supportive services.
+As the Lead Human Resources (HR) Specialist, incumbent is responsible for providing expert advice and assistance to managers, supervisors, and administrative officials on various human resource management (HRM) and human capital issues relating to recruitment, employee relations, labor relations, compliance, payroll, organizational development, and training.
+Incumbent is responsible for ensuring work assignments of other employees within the HR Office are carried out in an efficient and effective manner; coordinates, coaches, facilitates consensus building and planning; performs highly controversial and complex work, often involving conflicting evidence requiring advanced HRM skills.

 Duties And Responsibilities

-Articulates and communicates to the team the assignments, projects, problems to be solved, actionable events, milestones and program issues under review, and deadlines and timeframes for completion.
+The Lead Human Resources Specialist Incumbent articulates and communicates to the team assignments, projects, problems to be solved, actionable events, milestones and program issues under review, and deadlines and time frames for completion.
 Coaches the team in the selection and application of appropriate problem-solving methods and techniques and provides advice on work methods.
-Monitors and reports status of work assignments and reviews completed work to see that the supervisor's instructions on work priorities, methods, and deadlines have been met.

 Qualifications And Education